 New York City is a great place to live and invest in real estate for many reasons.
-Real estate flippers can do business more successfully in New York City by using a good house flipping guide.
+Real estate flippers can do business more successfully in New York City by using some of the information below in this guide.

-This city has a strong and growing economy with many industries such as finance, technology, and advertising.
-Jobs in New York City are expected to grow in the future, leading many new home buyers to look for properties here.
+NYC has a strong and growing economy with many industries such as finance, technology, and advertising.
+Jobs in New York City have been growing over the last 20 years, leading many new buyers to look for homes.

-The overall population of New York City has been growing over the past several decades at a rate of 5.1%.
-New York City contains many neighborhoods great for home buyers to raise families in.
-There are house flipping and real estate investment groups available to join to learn more about the business and to meet other investors.
+The population of New York City has been growing over the past several decades at a rate of 5.1%.
+New York City contains many neighborhoods great to raise families.
+There are house flipping and real estate investment groups available to learn more about the business and to meet other investors.

-Overall, a new flipper should not be afraid to start flipping real estate in New York City, and this guide should help.
+Overall, investors with sufficient capital should not be afraid to start flipping real estate in New York City.
+This guide should help.

 Key House Flipping Statistics for New York City